Silentely/AdBlock-Acceleration/README.md

 💥 This project is designed to solve this problem by updating the rules at light speed without going through any agents.

 ## 🕹 Project rationale

 The project uses GitHub Actions to download the latest rules every 6 hours every day at UTC time, and then pushes them to GitHub Repo.
-The rules are distributed in conjunction with a globally accelerated CDN provided by five sites
+The rules are distributed in conjunction with a globally accelerated CDN provided by multiple sites:

 ①[GHUCS](https://raw.githubusercontents.com) (With cache)
 ②[JsDelivr](https://www.jsdelivr.com) (With cache)
 ③[Render](https://render.com) (No cache)